bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

+Prerequisites: RNMR lock control; RNMRA only

 Description:
-Sets state of lock channel sweep.
-State may be ON or OFF.
+`SWP` sets the state of the lock channel sweep.
+The state may be either ON or OFF.
+If no state is specified RNMR will prompt for it witht hte current value as a default.
 ## SYM2D
 Symmetrize 2D data set